Skip to main content

 Technical Information and Specifications

-The Nanoprobe design allows the focussed intensity to be traded against focal spot size for application to a wide variety of studies.
-At the highest resolution, roughly 108 ph/s will be focussed into 60 nm; for measurements requiring higher intensity, roughly 1010 ph/s will be focussed into 100 nm; highest sensitivity will focus roughly 1011 ph/s into 300 nm.
+The Nanoprobe design allows the focused intensity to be traded against focal spot size for application to a wide variety of studies.
+At the highest resolution, roughly 108 ph/s will be focused into 60 nm; for measurements requiring higher intensity, roughly 1010 ph/s will be focused into 100 nm; highest sensitivity will focus roughly 1011 ph/s into 300 nm.

-Several design features maintain the focussed intensity on the Nanoprobe beamline, including:
+Several design features maintain the focused intensity on the Nanoprobe beamline, including:

-• Horizontal and vertical focussing to a Secondary Source Aperture (SSA) enables flux tunability with high dynamic range.
+• Horizontal and vertical focusing to a Secondary Source Aperture (SSA) enables flux tuning with high dynamic range.
 This configuration also improves vibration resilience of the beamline transport.

-• Kirkpatrick-Baez focussing optics with high focussing efficiency (>80%) and achromaticity (wavelength independence of the focal length) will be used in the endstation.
+• Kirkpatrick-Baez mirrors with high focusing efficiency and achromaticity will be used in the endstation.

 Technical Specifications